Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Introduction

 The core idea behind the proposed calibration CUSUM chart is illustrated in Figure \ref{fig:fig1}.
 The model's probability predictions are assessed at each time point (horizontal axis), and the calibration status of those predictions is summarized with our proposed CUSUM statistic (vertical axis) described in Section \ref{sec:CUSUMmethod}.
 In the left panel, the model continues producing calibrated predictions, thus the CUSUM statistic (solid black line) does not exceed the control limits (dotted blue line).
 In the right panel, calibration is lost at time 200, and the chart signals the loss of calibration shortly thereafter.
 Thus, in statistical process monitoring parlance, we refer to the status where predictions are well calibrated as in-control.
 This figure was generated using simulated data so the calibration status of the predictions is known.
 In practice the chart uses only predictions and event data and no knowledge about the true state of model calibration.

-The cumulative sum (CUSUM) chart, first introduced by \cite{Page1954_CUSUM}, is one of the essential monitoring tools within the broader field of statistical process monitoring.
-The chart can be designed to optimally detect small and persistent changes in the process \citep{Montgomery2020}.
-While many different CUSUM charts have been developed, one popular method was deployed by \cite{Steiner2000monitoring}.
+The cumulative sum (CUSUM) chart, first introduced by \textcite{Page1954_CUSUM}, is one of the essential monitoring tools within the broader field of statistical process monitoring.
+The chart can be designed to optimally detect small and persistent changes in the process \parencite{Montgomery2020}.
+While many different CUSUM charts have been developed, one popular method was deployed by \textcite{Steiner2000monitoring}.
 Here the authors developed a risk-adjusted CUSUM chart to monitor surgical outcomes while accounting for the variability in patient health status.
-Our proposed calibration CUSUM chart is a generalization of the approach presented in \cite{Steiner2000monitoring}.
+Our proposed calibration CUSUM chart is a generalization of the approach presented in \textcite{Steiner2000monitoring}.
+Specific details of the connection between the Steiner CUSUM chart and the proposed calibration CUSUM chart can be found in the Appendix.
 We provide additional statistical process monitoring and concept drift detection overview in Section \ref{sec:cncptdrft_bgrd}.

 In Section \ref{sec:case_study} we consider a case study where a convolutional neural network (CNN) is used as an image classification model to predict the probabilities that images contains vehicles.
 The analyst is concerned that as time passes the model may begin producing badly calibrated predictions, perhaps because new subtypes of vehicles that were not part of the original training sample appear in images in the field.